KacperHemperek/twitter-v2/README.md

 - [x] Authentication using OAUTH
     - [x] Backend side of the auth
     - [x] Frontend side of the auth
-- [ ] Create tweets when user is authenticated
+- [-] Create tweets when user is authenticated
+    - [ ] Backend endpoints for creating tweets
+    - [ ] Frontend form for creating tweets
+    - [ ] Go to tweet details page when tweet is created
+    - [ ] Create tweet details page
+- [ ] Create proper login page
 - [ ] Commnet and quote tweets
 - [ ] Like and retweet
 - [ ] View all posts on the main feed